 The diagram below shows a simple buffer driving a load, connected to ground.
 The buffer is stimulated to drive from a low output state to a high output state.
-The voltage-versus-time table for this loaded buffer's transition is shown in Table 5.13 below.
+The voltage-versus-time waveform for this loaded buffer's transition is shown in below.